Skip to main content

 • 6 - 12: Secondary Education (English, Mathematics, Biology, Chemistry, Earth Science, General Science, Physics, and Social Studies)

-• General Special Education Mild/Moderate: An Integrated to Merged Approach Grades 1-5
+• General Special Education Mild/Moderate: A Dual Certification (Integrated to Merged) Approach Grades 1-5

-• General Special Education Mild/Moderate: An Integrated to Merged Approach Grades 6-12 (English, Mathematics, Biology, Chemistry, Earth Science, General Science, Physics, and Social Studies)
+• General Special Education Mild/Moderate: A Dual Certification (Integrated to Merged) Approach Grades 6-12 (English, Mathematics, Biology, Chemistry, Earth Science, General Science, Physics, and Social Studies)

-Difference between the Integrated/Merged MAT Program and the Elementary and Secondary MAT programs:
+Difference between the Dual Certification (Integrated/Merged) MAT Program and the Elementary and Secondary MAT programs:

-The Integrated/Merged program prepares candidates in the instruction of students who are identified with mild/moderate disabilities and those in general education (1-5, 6-12).
+The Dual Certification (Integrated/Merged) program prepares candidates in the instruction of students who are identified with mild/moderate disabilities and those in general education (1-5, 6-12).
 Candidates earn certifications in both areas.
 Elementary and Secondary MAT programs prepare candidates to teach general education programs either in the elementary grades (1-5) or secondary grades (6-12).
 Candidates earn teacher certification in elementary (1-5) or secondary (6-12 math, English, science or social studies).
+Both programs require 33 semester hours to complete.

 Student Learning Outcomes